-DISABILITY LAW CENTER OF ALASKA CLIENT ASSISTANCE PROGRAM FY12 FINAL REPORT
+DISABILITY LAW CENTER OF ALASKA CLIENT ASSISTANCE PROGRAM FY13 FINAL REPORT

-Fiscal Year 2012 was the first year that the Alaska Client Assistance Program was operated by the Disability Law Center of Alaska, the Protection & Advocacy agency (P&A).
+Fiscal Year 2013 was the second year that the Alaska Client Assistance Program was operated by the Disability Law Center of Alaska, the Protection & Advocacy agency (P&A).
 This section of the final report will summarize the program operations for the year, following the outline format suggested in the instructions for Form RSA-227.

 A. Type of agency used to administer CAP: In Alaska, the type of agency used to administer the CAP would be classified as External — Protection & Advocacy (P&A).
 The Department of Education and Early Development is the designated agency to administer the CAP.
-They have entered into this new contract with the Disability Law Center of Alaska, Inc. (P&A) as the operating agency.
-The Disability Law Center assumed responsibility for the Alaska CAP October 1, 2011.
+They have entered into this contract with the Disability Law Center of Alaska, Inc. (P&A) as the operating agency.
+The Disability Law Center assumed responsibility for the Alaska CAP.

 B. Source of funds expended: In Alaska, the CAP’s expenditures are funded solely by Federal funds.